neondatabase/autoscaling/.github/ISSUE_TEMPLATE/improvement-template.md

 <!--
 Improvement are for when something isn't a bug (because there's nothing *unexpected* per se), but there's still room for improvement.
-In contrast to feature requests this is less customer facting but more of an internal cleanup or improvement.
+In contrast to feature requests this is less customer facing but more of an internal cleanup or improvement.

 This area is the most important part!
 Sometimes we think one solution is best,